Chilika Lake: Aqua fauna

-The Irrawaddy dolphins have a seemingly mutualistic relationship of co-operative fishing with the traditional fishermen.
+The Irrawaddy dolphins have a mutualistic relationship of co-operative fishing with the traditional fishermen.
 Fishermen recall when they would call out to the dolphins, to drive fish into their nets.
-Castnet fishing with the help of Irrawaddy dolphins in upper reaches of the Ayeyawady River has been well documented.
+Castnet fishing with the help of Irrawaddy dolphins in upper reaches of the Ayeyawady River has been documented.

 Major attractions

 The 15 km2 Nalaban Island is within the Lagoon and is the core area of the Ramsar designated wetlands.
 It was declared a bird sanctuary under the Wildlife Protection Act in 1973.
 It is the heart of the park where one can see thousands of birds descending during the migratory season.
 The island disappears during monsoon season due to inundation, and post-monsoon, the island emerges again.

-The vast lake harbours 225 species of fish, a wide variety of phytoplankton, algae and aquatic plants, and also supports over 350 species of non-aquatic plants.
-The other areas where high concentrations of birds are recorded are Gerasara, Parikud Island, and the western shores of the Northern sector.
+The lake harbours 225 species of fish, a variety of phytoplankton, algae and aquatic plants, and also supports over 350 species of non-aquatic plants.
+The other areas where high concentrations of birds are recorded are Gerasara, Parikud Island, and the western shores of the northern sector.